GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 bbPress Moderation Suite is a set of tools to help moderate your forums.
 There are multiple parts, each able to function separately from the others.
 You can activate or deactivate each part separately.
 It even includes an uninstaller so if you don't want to use a part anymore, you can remove all of its database usage!

+*Remember to tell me (either on my blog or on this plugin page) if you find anything that isn't working at "100% awesome".*

 = Report =

 Report allows users on your forum to report posts to the moderators on your forum.
 Believe me, if your moderators go on your forums regularly, they'll see the reports very quickly.